 Non-Essential Entertainment & Recreation

-As of 11:59 PM on March 24th, all non-essential entertainment and recreation businesses in the Commonwealth must close for at least 30 days.
+All non-essential entertainment and recreation businesses in the Commonwealth must close through at least May 8th.
 Essential businesses such as grocery stores, pharmacies, banks and gas stations will remain open.
 Restaurants may also remain open for carry-out, delivery and drive-thru.
 If you can do so safely, please support local small business.
 Click here to view the Governor’s Office “Frequently Asked Questions” resource guide regarding today’s public health and safety announcements.